DougLau/loam/loam/README.md

 ### Chunks

-Chunks consist of three fields, serialized using [bincode].
+A chunk consists of these fields, serialized using [bincode]:

 Field      | Description
 -----------|--------------------------------------------------